Second-order pseudo-Hermitian spin-$1/2$ bosons: Abstract

 \section{Abstract}

-The canonical quantization of a field theory for spin-$1/2$ massive bosons that satisfy the Klein-Gordon equation is presented.
-The spin-statistics theorem is evaded by the redefinition of the dual field, rendering the theory pseudo-Hermitian.
-The Hamiltonian is bounded from below with real eigenvalues, and the theory is consistent with microcausality and invariant under parity, charge conjugation and time reversal.
+{The canonical quantization of a field theory for spin-$1/2$ massive bosons that satisfy the Klein-Gordon equation is presented.
+The breakdown of the usual spin-statistics connection is due to the redefinition of the dual field, rendering the theory pseudo-Hermitian.
+The normal-ordered Hamiltonian is bounded from below with real eigenvalues, and the theory is consistent with microcausality and invariant under parity, charge conjugation and time reversal.}

-In this letter, we introduce a Second Order Pseudo-Hermitian theory (SOPHY) for massive bosons $\psi$ transforming under the $(\tfrac{1}{2},0)\oplus(0,\tfrac{1}{2})$ representation of the restricted Lorentz group (RLG) that obey the Klein-Gordon equation.